New to GEOG 481?

 This Web site provides the primary instructional materials for the course.
 The Resources menu contains links to important supporting materials, while the Lessons menu contains links to course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course, providing the primary communications, calendaring, and assignment submission tools.
+Canvas, Penn State's course management system, is used to support the delivery of this course, providing the primary communications, calendaring, and assignment submission tools.

 Browse the Course Content: Use the links under the Lessons to preview the online course content.
 All of the course content is freely available through the Open Educational Resources Initiative.
 You are welcome to use and re-use materials that appear in this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.

 Instructor: Karen Schuckman, CP, PLS, MGIS

 - Online: 12 - 15 hours per week for 10 weeks.

 - Resident: 8 - 10 hours per week for 15 weeks.

 Course Description: An introduction to Light Detection and Ranging (lidar) systems for mapping and GIS applications.
 This course assumes that students have prior knowledge and experience in mapping and GIS.
 Students who successfully complete GEOG 481 will be able to apply knowledge about airborne topographic lidar mapping systems, processing of lidar data, and lidar-derived data products to a variety of GIS application scenarios.
 They will be able to describe methods used to georeference and classify these data using commercially available software tools in order to produce digital terrain models and other GIS-ready data products.
 Finally, students will each develop a final project of their own design, demonstrating their ability to apply their new skills to a real-world situation of personal or professional interest.